© Copyright 2020 - The Library Company of Philadelphia, 1314 Locust Street, Philadelphia, PA 19107. TEL (215) 546-3181 FAX (215) 546-5167

 - Description

 - View showing the German Peace Jubilee procession in celebration of the German victory in the Franco-Prussian War.
-Procession includes several horse-drawn carriages carrying parade dignitaries and a float labeled "Peace" transporting a band.
+Procession includes several horse-drawn carriages carrying parade dignitaries.
 Spectators crowd the sidewalks and the balcony of the office building Jayne's Hall (625-631 Chestnut).
 Bunting, as well as signage advertising a dry goods store and W.G.
 Spencer & Co., notions, is visible on the building.
-Also shows a partial view of Joseph Monier's bookbinding establishment at Seventh and Chestnut., Title supplied by cataloguer., Photographer's blindstamp on mount., Digitization funded by a grant from the National Endowment for the Humanities (PW-506-19-10), 2010-2012.
+Also shows a partial view of Joseph Monier's bookbinding establishment at Seventh and Chestnut., Title supplied by cataloguer., Attributed to Schreiber & Sons because of blindstamps on mounts of other stereographs in series [P.9840.1 and P.9840.2], Incorrect manuscript note on verso: 5th below Market., Yellow mount with rounded corners., Cataloging funded by a grant from the National Endowment for the Humanities (PW-506-19-10), 2010-2012., Gift of Robert M. Vogel.

 - Creator